 A few brackets, and you’re good.

 Italics is easy, just put your text between a single asterisk or underscore.

 Bold is similar, just use double asterisks. e.g.

 Ordered lists (aka numbered lists) are made incredibly simpler.
 Instead of:

-I use the number 1 with a period and space.
+I just use have to use the number 1 with a period and space.